Brandacujon: a Specialty from Liguria – How to Make it

 • white pepper (optional)

-Stir quickly with a wooden spoon and start adding the extra virgin olive oil in a thin trickle, thereafter two pinches of chopped parsley, a chopped clove of garlic.
+Stir quickly with a wooden spoon and start adding the extra virgin olive oil in a thin trickle, add two pinches of chopped parsley, a chopped clove of garlic.
 Continue like this until it is creamy.
 Season with salt, if necessary, and add a generous sprinkle of white pepper.
 Heat up the dish in a bain-marie and serve with croutons and a drizzle of extra virgin olive oil.